Table of Contents

 There are multiple global payment methods to choose from.
 When making payments to overseas affiliates, the supplier chooses a preferred method and then you are responsible for paying according to that method.
 This is why you should use a global payments platform that supports multiple payment options.
 More importantly, choose one that allows you to make multiple payments simultaneously, even when they are in different formats and currencies.

-This type of global payment provides an immediate exchange of funds but usually comes with a transfer fee that often exceeds $50.
+This type of global payment provides an immediate exchange of funds but usually comes with a financial services transfer fee that often exceeds $50.
 For a $500 wire transfer, a $50 fee would be 10% of the total transfer.
 For a $20,000 transfer, the $50 fee may be more reasonable.

 Wire transfers are not ideal for large payment volumes due to their steep transaction cost.
 They also come with limited traceability.
 Since routing rules vary from country to country, wire transfers are not an efficient option for global business-to-business (B2B) transactions.